JonathanBaqDev/TWN-DevOps-Exercises/README.md

 ## Linux
 **install-java**
-A Bash script that automates the installation and verification of Java on Linux systems.
-The script checks whether Java is already installed, determines the installed Java version, and installs Java only if a compatible version is not present.
-After installation, it verifies the installation by executing `java -version` and confirms whether Java 11 or later is available.
+A Bash script that detects existing Java installations, parses major version numbers, and ensures Java 11 or higher is installed via apt.

+**user-processes**
+Interactive Bash utility that filters ps aux for the current user and natively sorts processes by resource consumption.